 The Company's long-term objective is to achieve a balanced representation of both genders in the Board of Directors.
-Both genders shall always be represented in the Board of Directors, and the Board of Directors shall consider it vital to maintain representation of the under-represented gender in at least one third of the Board members.
+Both genders shall always be represented in the Board of Directors.
+To achieve the balanced representation, the Nomination Board of the Company aims to ensure that representatives of both genders are included in the search and evaluation process of new Board members.